isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 Now for creating the cluster!
 This part is somewhat tricky, and at times seems to flop.
 If the plan function doesn't work, then just try again, the docker pulls already done will not pull again.
+A lot of times it takes a couple tries.

-This is cool: I've created my own small docker image and pushed it to docker hub.
-When building the cluster, we are able to start up those docker images in each VM in the cluster.
+This is a cool part(!): I've created my own small docker image and pushed it to docker hub.
+When building the cluster, we're able to start up those docker images in each VM in the cluster.
 This gives us control over what software is present on each worker node.

 The docker file is found at:  https://hub.docker.com/r/gibbsdavidl/googlesmallr/

 .. code-block:: r

-  ## the Rscript command that will run in the cluster
   ## customise as needed, this for example sets shared RAM to 13GB
   my_rscript <- c("docker",
                   "run", c("--net=host","--shm-size=8G"),